11. Matrices and other arrays#

 attributes, so not every

 configuration is possible.
-Notice the following peculiarities:
+Notice some peculiarities:

-A + t(B) # dim==c(2, 3) vs dim==c(3, 2)
+A + t(B) # `dim` equal to c(2, 3) vs c(3, 2)

 ## Error in A + t(B): non-conformable arrays